Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-In many cases, swim bladder issues will go away on their own or can be dealt with at home.
+In some cases, swim bladder issues will go away on their own or can be dealt with at home.
 But, if in doubt, it’s wise to seek advice from a veterinarian who’s experienced in working with aquatic creatures.

 Featured Image Credit: M-Production, Shutterstock